 Borsalino, a.k.a.
 Admiral Kizaru.
 He talks casually with pirates powerful enough to singlehandedly take out an army, never showing the slightest concern even in a battlefield; in short, he takes everything incredibly lightly.
 That, however, is justified because of the power he has from the Glint-Glint Fruit; even for those who have the power and training to neutralize the Nigh-Invulnerability granted from Logia fruits, he's still an extremely powerful man.

 Kuzan, a.k.a. former Admiral Aokiji, is this as well.
 Quite frankly, it's to be expected from someone who blatantly states his motto is "Lazy Justice."
 When he has nothing to do, he talks with pirates as casually as the aforementioned Kizaru, and he has no qualms about laying down in the middle of a conversation when he gets tired of standing; he always acts like everything is cool.
 But that's following the pattern of the pun in the Kizaru example; he gets his power from the Ice-Ice Fruit, giving him just as much Nigh Invulnerability and the power to freeze the ocean with a touch of his hand, and we've never even seen him go all-out in a fight.
+The one fight of his in which we know he was not holding anything back, quite possibly the only such fight in his life, was completely off-panel.

 Some of the members of the government-sanctioned assassins, CP9, fall under this category.
 Fukuro has a big mouth and a love of gossip, and a rather childish personality as well, and Kumadori…well, in a nutshell, he's a Large Ham.
 But while those two are among the weaker members of CP9, they're still One-Man Armies, and there's nothing moronic in their fighting.
 That is, unless you count Kumadori's antics; he fights mercilessly enough, but the hamminess never even falters until he's beaten within an inch of his life.